Is Relapse an Indicator of Treatment Failure?

 Summer Sky operates a 24-hour admissions department 7-days a week and we can help individuals access addiction treatment services on the same day that they call to request addiction treatment services.
 The process to verify health benefits or pay privately for treatment can be done on the same day an individual is ready to admit for treatment services.
-To inquiry about our addiction treatment programs or schedule an admission, you can contact us at 1-888-857-8857.
+To learn about our addiction treatment programs or schedule an admission, you can contact us 24 hours a day 7-days a week 1-888-857-8857.

 New Promotions Offers for All Texas Drug Rehabs in 2022

 Providing Texas Alcohol Rehab & Drug Rehabs for All of Texas